 If the impairment is judged to be other than temporary, the cost basis of the individual security shall be written down to fair value, thereby establishing a new cost basis.
 The amount of the write down shall be included in earnings as a realized loss.
 The new cost basis shall not be changed for subsequent recoveries in fair value.
 The recovery in fair value shall be recognized in earnings when the security is sold.
-The first table is presented by category of security and length of time in continuous loss position.
+The first table is presented by category of security and length of time in a continuous loss position.
 Municipalities may be more likely to be in a loss position greater than 12 months due to their length to maturity and are not indicative of an issue with safety and soundness of the municipality.
 The Bank currently does not hold any securities with other than temporary impairment.
+As the chart below shows, there were not any securities in a loss position as of June 30, 2012.